Trevor Chappell: 1981 Ashes

 "I'd never really expected to play Test cricket – three family members had already played, what were the chances of a fourth?" said Trevor Chappell.
 "Then I was involved in World Series Cricket, throw in the underarm and the odds were getting longer.
 So when it did happen, it was a great thrill."
+Chappell's father Martin, in England at the time, said "It's a proud moment for me...
+Now that Trevor's got there I hope he makes a good fist for it."